Phudgestuff/kotonash/README.md

 *Kotonash!* is a card game that my friend (Capybara_Emperor) created in a D&D session.
 This is an effort to bring it to life with as a web-game.

 ## How to run
-- Download the zip file
+- Download the zip file and unzip it (or clone the repository)
-- Unzip it
 - Run the command `npm install` in the terminal
 - Run `node app.js` within the *Kotonash!* root folder
 - Open http://localhost:3000 in any web browser